AI-Commandos/RAGMeUp/hydereadme.md

 ## Objective

 The goal of this project was to enhance the Retrieval-Augmented Generation (RAG) pipeline by integrating Hypothetical Document Embedding (HyDE).
 This method generates a hypothetical document as an intermediate step, which is then used for retrieval alongside the original query.
-The report details the thought process, implementation, configurations, and the pros and cons of this approach.
+The report details the thought process, implementation, configurations, and the advantages and disadvantages of this approach.

 ---